 [Section 105 inserted by No. 25 of 1985 s.
 251; amended by No. 110 of 1985 s.
 114; No. 73 of 1995 s.
 78.]

 [106, 107.
-Repealed by No. 25 of 1985 s.
+Deleted by No. 25 of 1985 s.
 252.]

-108. Rating records to be evidence
+108. Proceedings to recover rates — evidence and defences

 (1) In any proceeding to recover or consequent on the recovering of the amount due in respect of any rate, the rating records verified by an officer of the Corporation authorised by the Corporation, and all entries made or purporting to be made therein, or certified copies thereof or extracts therefrom, certified as correct by writing under the hand of an officer of the Corporation authorised by the Corporation shall be prima facie evidence of the contents of the rating records and of the due striking of such rate, and of the obligation of the person charged with the amount payable in respect of such rate to pay the same without any evidence that the notices required by this Act or other provisions of this Act or the Water Agencies (Powers) Act 1984 have been given or complied with.